Fabrication Summer Camp: Day 1

 Speaking of body parts, let's make a Frankenshape, which is a shape that is made out of other shapes.
 Our exercise will have four stages: draw a prototype shape, measure the physical shape's properties, and program a digital version of the shape, and fabricate the shape using a vinyl cutter.

 The first stage of our challenge is to draw an interesting creature or object on your graph paper using only circles and rectangles.
 Here are the supplies we need:

 - ruler (optional)

-In a moment you will turn your design into a computer program.
-The program will produce a file that we can feed into the pen plotter or the vinyl cutter.
+Soon you will turn your design into a computer program.
+The program will produce a file that we can feed into the pen plotter or a cutting tool.
 Before that can happen, we need to figure out some numbers.
 In particular, we need this information:

 - The radius of each circle.

 - The width and height of each rectangle.

 To determine the xy-coordinates of each shape, first designate some point on the grid to be the origin, the location (0, 0).
 I put the origin at the popsicle's center.
 The coordinates of each shape's centers are then measurements of how far away they are from the origin.
 Here's the popsicle with its coordinates and sizes marked: